Algebraic interaction strength for translation surfaces with multiple singularities: Introduction

-\paragraph{Acknowledgements.} This work was supported by Centro de Modelamiento Matemático (CMM) BASAL fund FB210005 for center of excellence from ANID-Chile.
-The author thanks Rodolfo Gutiérrez--Romo, Erwan Lanneau and Daniel Massart for discussions and comments related to this paper.
+This work was supported by Centro de Modelamiento Matem\'atico (CMM) BASAL fund FB210005 for center of excellence from ANID-Chile.
+The author thanks Rodolfo Guti\'errez--Romo, Erwan Lanneau and Daniel Massart for discussions and comments related to this paper.